top of page

 Routine and repeatable work is becoming cheaper.

-Human judgement, synthesis, creativity, emotional intelligence, and ethical reasoning are becoming more valuable but only for those who are able to see beyond the noise and position themselves accordingly.
+Human judgment, synthesis, creativity, emotional intelligence, and ethical reasoning are becoming more valuable.
+However, this value is only accessible to those who can see beyond the noise and position themselves accordingly.

-This shift rewards those who can adapt early, and penalises those who are forced to react late.
+This shift rewards those who can adapt early and penalizes those who are forced to react late.

 Why Reskilling Alone Is Not Enough